lsf2008/multRecLossAEPub/readme.md

+This is a PyTorch-lightning/GPU implementation of the paper Video anomaly detection based on a multi-layer reconstruction autoencoder with a variance attention strategy.

 # requirements
 If you want to run the program, please install the pytorch, pytorch-lightning, pytorchvideo first.
 In our implementation, the version of pytorch-lightning is 1.9.0,  pytorchvideo is 0.1.5, torch is 1.11.0